-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

-- 1. Change the name of Victoria Road Marrickville, - 2.
-Consult with the IWC Aboriginal and Torres Strait Islander Advisory Committee regarding an appropriate name, and that the new name reflects the Aboriginal history of the area. - 3.
+1. Change the name of Victoria Road Marrickville,

+- 2. Consult with the IWC Aboriginal and Torres Strait Islander Advisory Committee regarding an appropriate name, and that the new name reflects the Aboriginal history of the area. - 3.
 Respectfully suggests that Gumbramorra be among the names considered.